Company logo | Codica

 There’s hardly a thing that impacts your software-as-a-service product revenue more than SaaS pricing models.
-Still, for many companies choosing the right monetization strategy is no easy feat.
+Still, for many companies, choosing the right monetization strategy is no easy feat.

-To shed some light on this matter, we have prepared a detailed guide on the most popular SaaS pricing strategies.
+To shed some light on this matter, we have prepared a detailed guide on the most popular pricing strategies when it comes to building a SaaS product.
 You will find out the pros and cons of each option and learn how to adopt them properly from well-known SaaS companies.
+Finally, we will discuss the required steps to take when choosing between different SaaS business models.

 What is a SaaS pricing model?